 Proceeding with Explant

 In the US, the Women’s Health and Cancer Rights Act of 1998 requires almost all insurance companies (Medicaid being the biggest exception, where coverage varies by state) to cover all breast cancer related surgeries.
-This includes medically necessary explant with flat closure, but your surgeon will have to make the determination about medically necessary.
-According to the National Center for Health Research, the usual list of symptoms that fit the bill are:
+This includes medically necessary explant with flat closure.
+However, your surgeon will have to make the determination about medical necessity.
+The usual list of symptoms that fit the bill for “medical necessity” are:

 - Ruptured silicone gel breast implants